timescale/docs.timescale.com-content/getting-started/installation-apt-debian.md

 ```

 #### Upgrading from TimescaleDB 1.x
-If you are upgrading from TimescaleDB 1.x, the `apt` package will as to first
+If you are upgrading from TimescaleDB 1.x, the `apt` package will first
 uninstall the previous version of TimescaleDB and then install the latest TimescaleDB 2.0
 binaries.
 The feedback in your terminal should look similar to the following: